zxdvd/blog/content/os/ipc: share memory.md

 int shm_unlink(const char *name);                          // unlink shared memory, oppose to the shm_open
 ```

+Attention:

+- the `ftruncate` is used to extend the the file so that it has enough size to mmap
-Attention, you need to link with `-lrt`.
+- you need to link with `-lrt`.

 ### system V interface